-The RDF4J framework provides a set of vendor-neutral APIs for highly scalable storage, reasoning, and retrieval of RDF and OWL.
-Here, we list some available third-party database solutions that implement the RDF4J APIs, and are developed by major contributors to the RDF4J project.
+The RDF4J core framework provides a set of vendor-neutral APIs for highly scalable storage, reasoning, and retrieval of RDF and OWL.
+Here, we list some available database solutions that implement the RDF4J APIs.

 Stardog is a fast, lightweight, pure Java RDF store for mission-critical apps.
 It supports highly scalable storage and retrieval as well as OWL reasoning.

 Blazegraph™ (formerly known as Bigdata) is an enterprise graph database by Systap, LLC that provides a horizontally scaling storage and retrieval solution for very large volumes of RDF.

 The MarkLogic RDF4J API is a full-featured, easy-to-use interface, that provides access to the MarkLogic triplestore via the RDF4J APIs.
 It offers several additional features such as permissions, and combination queries.
 More details can be found in the MarkLogic Developer documentation.

 Strabon is a spatiotemporal RDF store based on RDF4J.
 You can use it to store linked geospatial data that changes over time and pose queries using two popular extensions of SPARQL.
 Strabon supports spatial datatypes enabling the serialization of geometric objects in OGC standards WKT and GML.
 It also offers spatial and temporal selections, spatial and temporal joins, a rich set of spatial functions similar to those offered by geospatial relational database systems and support for multiple Coordinate Reference Systems.
 Strabon can be used to model temporal domains and concepts such as events, facts that change over time etc. through its support for valid time of triples, and a rich set of temporal functions.